 Ripping a Band-Aid off can be compared to people’s comfort level as far as pace goes for different things.
 I’m going to explain what I’m trying to say so that everyone completely understands.
 As far as ripping a Band-Aid off when you have a wound from falling down or whatnot, many times people prefer the quick method of ripping the Band-Aid off, as opposed to slowly taking it off.
 It’s all about each individual’s own comfort level as far as pace and pain tolerance goes.
 The bottom line is that everyone is different and everyone needs to do what feels right for them in their own situation, and in regards to their own comfort zone.

 It’s imperative to think of others, and many times before yourself in order to ease and minimize any turbulence and pain that you might cause them.
-There should be some type of compromise when it comes to how you feel and how someone else feels in regards to what pace that you go when others could be affected.
-This goes for whether it’s regarding business, pleasure, or in any type of relationship that you might have.
-It’s important not to be too selfish in life and only think of yourself before others, when you know that they could be harmed or hurt in anyway by decisions that you make.
+There should be some type of compromise when it comes to how you feel and how someone else feels in regards to what pace you go when others could be affected.
+This goes for whether it’s regarding business, pleasure, or any type of relationship that you might have.
+It’s important not to be too selfish in life and only think of yourself before others when you know that they could be harmed or hurt in any way by decisions that you make.

 It’s important to try to do things in a way in which you’ll come out on top, have great success, feel happy with the choices that you make, but at the same time to try and minimize any unhappiness that your decisions could cause to others in the process.
 So the next time that you’re in a situation where you might find it easier to do things at your pace and at your comfort level, make sure that others around you won’t be affected, and if you find that they are or will be affected by your choices, then it’s important to think twice about your pace and adjust yourself to the comfort level that would cause minimal pain to the other person or people that might be affected.

 - Falafel on Wheels – Fresh and Delicious Food Truck in Encino, Los Angeles, California - June 22, 2022